 With no guard rails along the trail, any misstep might cause you to fall a few thousand feet to your doom.
 This trail is not for the faint-hearted, or anyone with a fear of heights.

-For those that dare to embark on this trail, you are rewarded with views that are equally stunning, if not better, than the view at Artist Point.
+For those who dare to embark on this trail, you are rewarded with views that are equally stunning, if not better, than the view at Artist Point.

 5. Hayden Valley